-To standardize the damage function across the temperature response models and maintain the transparency of this experiment we consider two widely cited (and widely divergent) functions from the literature.
+To standardize the damage function across the temperature response models and maintain the transparency of this experiment we consider three commonly cited damage functions from the literature.
 While the damage functions within each of these IAMs differs considerably, one of the most important characteristic for the purposes of this paper is the shape of the function with respect to mean global and annual temperature anomaly.
-Therefore we consider two specification of the damage function which differ substantially in their curvature, in order to consider the sensitivity of our results to this feature.
-In both cases we consider damages, D_t [2007 \$], to be proportional to aggregate consumption, C_t [2007 \$], which is based on economic output as projected by the MiniCAM EMF-22 scenario and a constant savings rate of 22%, a rate that is consistent with the assumptions of the U.S. Interagency Working Group on the SCC.
+Therefore we consider three specifications of the damage function which differ substantially in their curvature and magnitude, in order to consider the sensitivity of our results to this feature.
+In all cases we consider damages, D_t [2007 \$], to be proportional to aggregate consumption, C_t [2007 \$], which is based on economic output as projected by the MiniCAM EMF-22 scenario and a constant savings rate of 22%, a rate that is consistent with the assumptions of the U.S. Interagency Working Group on the SCC.
 The general structure for the damage function is where $m(T_t)$ is a polynomial with respect to mean global and average temperature anomaly.
-We consider two specifications for the polynomial, that of the DICE2007 model $m(T_t) = 0.0023888T_t^2$ as proposed by Nordhaus (2007a) and that of Weitzman (2010) who presents a much more "reactive" damage function, $m(T_t) = 0.0023888T_t^2 + 0.0000051T_t^{6.754}$.
-Figure 4.2 depicts these two specifications.
-As may be seen, they offer two very different shapes for damages at high temperatures, which is an area of utmost concern when considering the ability of these temperature response models to adequately handle temperature dynamics for high levels of equilibrium climate sensitivity.

-$$D{t} = \left[1 - \frac{1}{1 - m(T{t})}\right] C{t},\tag{4.1}$$
+$$D_t = \left[1 - \frac{1}{1 - m(T_t)}\right]C_t,\tag{13}$$